| Version: | 1.0.8 |

 Description

-method for class ordinalgmifs
+summary method for class ordinalgmifs.

 Usage